skymen-drudesk/pmmidev/docroot/modules/contrib/menu_per_role/README.txt

 Global settings: /admin/config/system/menu_per_role

-Just activate the menu_per_role module and edit a menu item as usual.
+Just activate the Menu per Role module and edit a menu item as usual.
 There will be one or two fieldsets, depending on the configuration of the module, that allows you to restrict access by role.